moca40/moca40.github.io/_oneworld/2020-04-23-liang-shao.md

 You’re the twilight on the horizon, <br/>
 You are New York’s hope, <br/>
 Because of you, the virus cannot run rampant, <br/>
-Because of you, endows light upon life as we know it. <br/>
+Because of you, life is endowed with light. <br/>

    天使的爱